GustavoC95/GustavoC95/README.md

 ## Hey! 👋
 I'm Gustavo, a 28 years old software developer from Portugal.

-- 👨‍💻 Lead Programming Teacher aka <Jedi Master Coder_\> @ Code for All_ .
+- 👨‍💻 Lead Programming Teacher @ Code for All_ .

-- 👥 Changed 200+ students lives by intrudocing them to the wonderful world of software development!
+- 👥 Changed 200+ students lives by introducing them to the wonderful world of software development!

 - 🧭 Creator of several intro and upskill courses!